 - No automatic changes

-Understand these approaches as they will influence color selection and use within a design.
-To get you started we have created a free Dark Mode Color Checker tool.
+Take the time to understand these approaches because they will influence color selection and use within an email design.
+To get you started, we have created a free Dark Mode Color Checker tool.

-JPG images with white backgrounds will stay how they are.
-Not a good look.
-This can also lead to invisible sections if transparent images are used with text.
+JPG images with white backgrounds will stay how they are in dark mode.
+It’s not a good look and can also lead to invisible sections if the email uses transparent images with text.

 Nearly 30% of companies use black or gray-scale colors in their logos.
-As sophisticated a look as that might be, a black logo is the least Dark Mode-friendly.
-Meaning it might go unseen.
-Making it extremely difficult for the subscriber to know who sent the email.
+As sophisticated a look as that might be, a black logo is the least dark mode‒friendly, meaning it might go unseen and make it extremely difficult for the subscriber to know who sent the email.

 How to solve this problem

-This typically occurs with PNG images, which have transparent backgrounds.
-This means they can take on the color of any image behind them.
-And since most logos are a color other than white, they tend to work well against white backgrounds, but not all work for dark backgrounds.
+This problem typically occurs with PNG images, which have transparent backgrounds, allowing them to take on the color of any image behind them.
+And because most logos are a color other than white, they tend to work well against white backgrounds, but not all work for dark backgrounds.

 How to solve this problem

-To prevent black text turning unreadable in Dark Mode, highlight the text in white so it will be seen when the background is changed to black.
+To prevent black text turning unreadable in dark mode, highlight the text in white so it can be seen when the background is changed to black.
 Beyond that, consider:

 - Not putting all the text in images

-- Avoid putting pure white text on pure black backgrounds
+- Avoiding pure white text on pure black backgrounds

-Your subscribers are using one of the three main clients, Apple Mail, Gmail, and Outlook.
-The permutations that happen as a result of the mix of device type, operating system version, and client release means the potential for emails to not appear as you hope they would is high.
-Appearance issues include odd color displays, unreadable logos, social media icons, and text, plus some emails simply won’t load.
+Your subscribers are probably using one of the three main clients—Apple Mail, Gmail, or Outlook.
+The permutations that happen as a result of the mix of device type, operating system version, and client release means the potential for emails not to appear as you hope they would is high.
+Appearance issues include odd color displays, unreadable logos, social media icons, and text—plus, some emails simply won’t load.

 How to solve this problem

-Until there’s what amounts to a universal Dark Mode method that works with all email clients, the responsibility rests with you to understand as much as you can about the email clients, which are used by your subscribers, and how, as best as humanly possible.
+Until there’s what amounts to a universal dark mode method that works with all email clients, the responsibility rests with you to understand as much as you can about the email clients your subscribers use and how as best as humanly possible.

-The state of email clients and Dark Mode support is very much in a state of change.
-A result of the growing popularity of Dark Mode.
+The state of email clients and dark mode support is very much in a state of flux, a result of the growing popularity of dark mode.

-Even if you assess the make-up of email client usage among your subscribers, to assume that your email for Dark Mode will appear as you want when subscribers open it is worse than foolhardy.
-If you don’t test a Dark Mode email before uploading it to your ESP the effort will fail on multiple levels, from the standard email performance metrics to customer experience measures, and more.
+Even if you assess the make-up of email client usage among your subscribers, assuming your email for dark mode will appear as you want when subscribers open it is worse than foolhardy.
+If you don’t test a dark mode email before uploading it to your ESP, the effort will fail on multiple levels—from the standard email performance metrics to customer experience measures, and more.

-Not testing Dark Mode emails routinely before sending them is the marketing equivalent of dereliction of duty.
-Testing one client in Dark Mode will not suffice.
+Not testing dark mode emails routinely before sending them is the marketing equivalent of dereliction of duty.
+And testing one client in dark mode is not sufficient.

 How solve this problem

-Test your Dark Mode emails in as many ways as possible to see how they render on the three major email platforms, Apple Mail, Gmail, and Outlook – at the very least.
-Do so for every email to be sent employing a different design from any that may have preceded it.
+Test your dark mode emails in as many ways as possible to see how they render on the three major email platforms—Apple Mail, Gmail, and Outlook—at the very least.
+Do so for every email you send that employs a different design from previous emails.

 - Send test emails to each client